Horse of the Year Show: History

 Each year, the Sunday Gala Night concludes with Ronald Duncan's emotive poem The Horse; this was read by Simon MacCorkindale until 2010.
 Monty Roberts has described the Horse of the Year Show as the "Best in the world.
 It is the "World's Most Famous Horse Show".

-The event was for many years televised by the BBC, where it attracted large audiences, but in recent years has been shown on Sky Sports.
+For many years, the event was televised by the BBC which attracted large audiences but was shown on Sky Sports in the recent years.
 By 2016, it had moved to Horse & Country TV.

 Showjumping

 Horse of the Year Show features the finals of the most prestigious National show jumping championships.
 It also runs a full programme of International classes, four of which carry Longines World Ranking Points.
 Britain's top show jumpers will take on a host of leading foreign contenders in an array of entertaining speed and jump-off classes.
 The competitions include the crowd favourite Puissance, featuring the huge red wall that exceeds heights of 7 ft, and the prestigious Leading Show Jumper of the Year.